OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ## Peppering

-A [pepper](https://en.wikipedia.org/wiki/Pepper_%28cryptography%29) can be used in additional to salting to provide an additional layer of protection.
-It is similar to a salt, but has two key differences:
+A [pepper](https://en.wikipedia.org/wiki/Pepper_%28cryptography%29) can be used in addition to salting to provide an additional layer of protection.
+It is similar to a salt but has two key differences:

 - The pepper is shared between all stored passwords, rather than being unique like a salt.
 - The pepper is **not stored in the database**, unlike the salts.

 The purpose of the pepper is to prevent an attacker from being able to crack any of the hashes if they only have access to the database, for example if they have exploited a SQL injection vulnerability or obtained a backup of the database.

-The pepper should be at least 32 characters long, and should be randomly generated.
-It should be stored in an application configuration file (protected with appropriate permissions), using the secure storage APIs provided by the operating system, or in a Hardware Security Module (HSM).
+The pepper should be at least 32 characters long and should be randomly generated.
+It should be stored in an application configuration file (protected with appropriate permissions) using the secure storage APIs provided by the operating system, or in a Hardware Security Module (HSM).

-The pepper is traditionally used in a similar way to a salt, by concatenating it with the password prior to hashing, using a construct such as `hash($pepper . $password)`.
+The pepper is traditionally used in a similar way to a salt by concatenating it with the password prior to hashing, using a construct such as `hash($pepper . $password)`.

-An alternative approach is to hash the passwords as usual, and then encrypt the stored hashes with a symmetrical encryption key before storing them in the database, with the key acting as the pepper.
-This avoids some of the issues with the traditional approach to peppering, and allows for much easier rotation of the pepper if it is believed to be compromised.
+An alternative approach is to hash the passwords as usual and then encrypt the hashes with a symmetrical encryption key before storing them in the database, with the key acting as the pepper.
+This avoids some of the issues with the traditional approach to peppering, and it allows for much easier rotation of the pepper if it is believed to be compromised.

 ### Disadvantages